The Best Nordic Walking Poles: What to Look for Before You Buy

 Brand and Quality

 Invest in a reputable brand that offers a solid warranty and guarantee.
 Avoid cheap options sold online or elsewhere.
 As with most things, you get what you pay for.
-Expect to spend at least $100 for a quality pair.
-A well-designed, well-made pair of poles will last for years and will likely be the only pair you need.
+Expect to spend at least $100 for a good quality pair.
+A well-designed, well-made pair of poles will last for years and will likely be the only pair you ever need.

 Still Not Sure Which Poles to Purchase?